galaxyproject/training-material/topics/metabolomics/tutorials/gc_ms_with_xcms/tutorial.md

 ## Determining shared ions

-At this step, you obtain a dataset collection containing one RData file per sample, with independent lists of ions.
+At this step, you obtain a dataset collection containing one `RData` file per sample, with independent lists of ions.
 Next, we want to identify the ions shared between samples.
-To do so, first you need to group your individual RData files into a single one.
+To do so, first you need to group your individual `RData` files into a single one.

-> <hands-on-title> Task description </hands-on-title>
+> <hands-on-title> Merging files </hands-on-title>
 >
 >  {% tool [xcms findChromPeaks Merger](toolshed.g2.bx.psu.edu/repos/lecorguille/xcms_merge/xcms_merge/3.12.0+galaxy0) %} with the following parameters:
 >    - {% icon param-file %} *"RData file"*: `xsetRData` (output of **xcms findChromPeaks (xcmsSet)** {% icon tool %})